3 Ways You’re Gambling Away Dealership Profits With Old Technology

 Sticking with the same DMS while hoping for a different result is like gambling away your dealership’s profits.
 A modern, cloud-based DMS platform should be enough to convince any dealership that staying the same is just not an option anymore.

 You can probably picture it – smoky casino, a bank of shiny slot machines, and, of course, the guy with a coin bucket bigger than his brain dropping quarter after quarter into the slot and pulling the lever.
 As the machine swallows up his money, he hopes that each pull will bring him closer to the cash prize.
 But the jackpot never comes.
 Instead, the many small disappointments combine to create a large and devastating loss.

 There’s a harsh lesson for your dealership in this story.
 And, guess what?
 You’re the guy with the coin bucket.

 Then what’s the shiny slot machine, you ask?
 Your outdated DMS.
 Most dealerships stick with outdated DMS technology with high operating costs, security risks, and repeated disappointment in cumbersome processes.
 And most DMS technology providers know that dealers want to upgrade to modern providers, so try to convince you to stay and tell you that new, modern interfaces are ‘coming soon!’
 Just like gambling, dealerships hold out hope for a different, better outcome that never arrives.

 Sticking with your current DMS system is hurting you more than it would to make a switch.

 Those little frustrations add up across multiple years to become major losses in profit and productivity.
-Here’s three ways you’re costing your dealership by not using cloud-based DMS technology:
+Here are three ways you are losing money by not using cloud-based DMS technology:

 1. High operating costs